The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Analysis Results

-When compared to the mass-matched field members, the overdensity members have marginally lower inferred SFRs.
+When compared to the mass-matched field members, the overdensity members have similar inferred SFRs, consistent with being drawn from the same parent distribution based on the KS- and AD-tests.
 The ratio of SFRs in the two most recent time bins (corresponding to lookback times of $0-30\ \mathrm{Myr}$ and $30-100\ \mathrm{Myr}$, respectively) also show an interesting trend, where overdensity members have SFHs consistent with constant while mass-matched field members have SFHs consistent with rising.
-These results suggest the physical processes associated with this extreme galaxy overdensity at $z = 5.4$ have induced earlier star formation and earlier stellar mass assembly relative to the field, although there are large uncertainties associated with all of these parameters.
+Furthermore, KS- and AD-tests suggest that the SFHs of the mass-matched field and overdensity sample exhibit statistically significant differences at roughly the $2-3\sigma$ level (corresponding to $p$-values of $0.003 < p < 0.05$).
+These results suggest that the physical processes associated with this extreme galaxy overdensity at $z = 5.4$ have induced earlier star formation and earlier stellar mass assembly relative to the field, although there are large uncertainties associated with all of these parameters, and the distributions of these parameters appear consistent within the associated uncertainties.